Tomislav Uskok: Return to Melbourne Knights

 Uskok returned to Melbourne Knights for the 2018 season.

 Return to Sydney United 58

 Uskok departed Melbourne Knights midway through the 2019 season and re-signed with Sydney United in National Premier Leagues NSW.

 Western United

 Uskok joined A-League club Western United FC in January 2020 as their second signing for that month.
-Uskok scored his first A-League goal in a 2-1 derby win over Melbourne Victory FC.
+Uskok scored his first A-League goal in a 2–1 derby win over Melbourne Victory FC.
 Prior to his second season with Western United, he was named the club's vice-captain.
-Manager Mark Rudan commented: "Tomi came in halfway through the season and he was an exceptional leader for us, a great communicator.
+Manager Marko Rudan commented: "Tomi came in halfway through the season and he was an exceptional leader for us, a great communicator.
 He’s one for the future as far as we’re concerned, we can build a club around Tomi.
 In a very short space of time he’s got the respect of all the players and the coaching staff as well."